liatrio/gh-trusted-builds-app/README.md

 For a more in-depth overview of using GitHub Actions' OIDC feature with reusable workflows, the SLSA GitHub Generator [specifications](https://github.com/slsa-framework/slsa-github-generator/blob/main/SPECIFICATIONS.md) go into additional detail.

-#### Sigstore: Cosign & Policy Controller
+#### Sigstore: Cosign

 Cosign is a tool from the [Sigstore project](https://www.sigstore.dev/) for signing and verifying container images, blobs, and attestations.
 It also supports running [OPA](https://www.openpolicyagent.org/docs/latest/) or [CUE](https://cuelang.org/docs/) policies against those attestations.
+In this demonstration, we'll use cosign to sign both a container image and a number of attestations about the image.

+#### Sigstore: Policy Controller

-In this demonstration, cosign is used to sign images and attestations, while another Sigstore project, the [policy controller](https://docs.sigstore.dev/policy-controller/overview/), is used to gate Kubernetes deployments.
+Another Sigstore project, the [policy controller](https://docs.sigstore.dev/policy-controller/overview/), is used to gate Kubernetes deployments with OPA or CUE policy.
+It can verify that images are signed and check the attestations against a supplied policy.
+We'll use it in this demo to check that our container image has an attestation signed by the right identity.

 #### Sigstore: Rekor Transparency Log